CLFlix/KuroBot/README.md

 ## Installation

-If you haven't installed twitchio and / or dotenv yet, this won't work.
-You will have to run this into your command prompt in order to make this work on your PC:
+Before being able to run anything, you need to install some dependencies in order for the script to work.
+Open command prompt and navigate to this folder and run:

 ```
-pip install "twitchio<3"
-pip install python-dotenv
+pip install -r requirements.txt
 ```

 You will also need <a href="https://github.com/Piotrekol/StreamCompanion">StreamCompanion</a> in order for `!np` to work.
 The function uses a file that's part of StreamCompanion.